xsuite/xsuite/docs/xsuite_data_management.rst

 Move and copy operations
 ========================

-The ``copy`` method can be used copy the objects across buffers and contexts.
+Xsuite objects have a ``copy`` method tha can be used copy the objects across buffers and contexts.
 For example:

 .. code-block:: python